jennifer-powell/Corporate-Employee-Research/README.md

 - ## Findings and conclusion
     - of the questions asked by the company the findings were:
-      -35,150 people were hired in 1986
+    - 35,150 people were hired in 1986
-      -20 employees have the name 'B. Hercules'
+    - 20 employees have the name 'B. Hercules'
-      -52245 Employees in Sales
+    - 52245 Employees in Sales
-      -There are no employees that in both sales and development departments, they are in one or the other.
+    - There are no employees that in both sales and development departments, they are in one or the other.
-      -there are 1638 different last names
+    - there are 1638 different last names
-      -and employee number "499942" is employee "April Foolsday"
+    63- and employee number "499942" is employee "April Foolsday"